Gluten-Free Bread and Challah Rolls Recipe

 This gluten-free bread recipe is quite elastic, and might well be the solution to your gluten-free bread cravings.
-This is quite a place to include some super foods ingredients your children might resist if they were offered in recognizable forms.
-Here’s all I ask if you want to pull this off perfectly: Don’t shape the dough into loaves.
+This is quite a place to include some super foods ingredients your children might ordinarily resist if they were offered in recognizable forms.
+Here’s all I ask if you want to pull this off perfectly: Don’t shape the dough into loaves until you get more experienced.
 Rather, shape into rolls.
 There will be much less room to end up with a dried-out bread.

 There’s plenty of room to explore with quality gluten-free flours.
 Here I go all out with the wonderful gamut of flour, only the best: Oat flour is especially delicious and hearty; almond flour, coconut flour, rice flour, fine cornmeal etc….
 Teff flour and Buckwheat flour will be good but extra dark and extra pungent, I would say use them in combination with the more delicately flavored flours just mentioned.
 Also, whatever flour combination you end up with, be sure to include the tapioca, as it is a great emulsifier.

 If you intend to explore with gluten-free baking more often, I urge you to look into Xanthan Gum: An emulsifier that will do in great part the job the gluten won’t be doing.
 Easy to use, dependable and widely available in health-foods stores and online.